Intern Jobs at International Justice Mission with Visa Sponsorship

 The Need

 For over 25 years, IJM has pioneered the work to protect vulnerable people from violence.
 9 out of 9 times in the last decade, IJM’s Justice System Strengthening Projects have reduced slavery and violence between 50 and 85% for very large populations of people in poverty.
-As we grow to expand our impact to protect 500 million people from violence, we are seeking an Accounting Intern to join the 2026 Fall Internship class.
+As we grow to expand our impact to protect 500 million people from violence, we are seeking an Employee Experience & Events Intern to join the 2026 Fall Internship class.

-This position can be fully in-person or hybrid (onsite Tuesdays & Thursdays) in the Washington, DC area or remote for non-local candidates.
-It reports to the Director, US Accounting & Operations.
-The position requires 20-40 hours per week.
+This position can be fully in-person or hybrid (onsite Tuesdays & Thursdays) and is located in the Washington, DC area.
+It reports to the Manager, Events.
+The position requires 25-40 hours per week.
 As volunteers, interns and fellows receive a monthly stipend to help defray their expenses related to participating in the internship program.
 This volunteer stipend is not an hourly wage, nor wages paid for services provided by the intern or fellow.

 Fall internship program dates are September 14 – December 11, 2026.